vncsmnl/astar_msa_rust/README.md

 # or
 cargo build --release

-# Binaries will be copied to bin/ (without .exe extension)
+# Binaries will be copied to bin/
 # Also available in target/release/
 ```